-- I think it’s all about what you are more passionate about and what your priority is.
+I think it’s all about what you are more passionate about, what is your priority.
 If education is your priority then it won’t be difficult to get good grades.
 Every individual has their own capabilities.
 I think, my wit and good memory helped me do well academically.

 How did you feel after securing 86% in SLC?

 I was quite excited.
 Though I used to secure first position at school, I did not get the credit I deserved.
 Other used to think I secured good marks because my dad was principal and I might have got the questions before exams.
 So for me SLC was an opportunity where I could prove myself.
 It was a moment when I could make my parents proud.
 That was undoubtedly one of the happiest moments of my life.

 How difficult it was to be principal’s daughter?

 No, I was not the one who was having difficult time, it was the other way around.
 My contemporaries could not talk against the school as I used to stand for the school.
 I’m a kind of person who needs logic behind everything.
 But they used to think I always talked on the behalf of the school being a principal’s daughter.